 Try batching and scheduling all your emails to be sent at a specific time.

 Gmelius allows you to schedule emails so that your emails get sent at the time and date of your choosing.

-For example: if your manager sends you a memo for reviewing, that’s a to-do.
+Most of the emails that you receive require some sort of an action by you.
+For example, if your manager sends you a memo for reviewing, that’s a to-do.
 If you receive a bill, then you need to pay it.
 That’s another to-do.

 Gmelius offers Trello-like kanban boards which let you convert emails into tasks.
 Gmelius boards integrate within your inbox, allowing you to visualize your project and client pipelines, and collaborate on them with your team.